-Any current intermediate accounting book could be useful, such as Intermediate Accounting by Donald Kieso, Jerry Weygandt and Terry Warfield (John Wiley and Sons) which is used in ACCT 201.
-Similar coverage is available in Financial Reporting and Analysis by Lawrence Revsine, Daniel Collins, W. Bruce Johnson and H. Fred Mittelstaedt, Fifth Edition, McGraw-Hill, 2012.
-These are good reference books which you might want to own if your intended career will require you to read and comprehend financial statements (e.g., equity analyst, valuation work, etc), or if you need help with the accounting aspects of the course.
+Any beginning financial accounting book can help you refresh some of the basics of accounting.
+Many of you may already own Financial Accounting by Libby, Libby and Short.
+Any current intermediate accounting book could also be useful, such as Intermediate Accounting by Donald Kieso, Jerry Weygandt and Terry Warfield (John Wiley and Sons) which is used in ACCT 201.
+Similar coverage is available in Financial Reporting and Analysis by Lawrence Revsine, Daniel Collins, W. Bruce Johnson and H. Fred Mittelstaedt, Fifth Edition, McGraw-Hill.
+These are good reference books which you might want to own if your intended career will require you to read and comprehend financial statements (e.g., equity analyst, valuation work, etc.), or if you need help with the accounting aspects of the course.
 If you already own another book with the same topical coverage, it is not worth buying either of these.
 Other accounting texts that you may already own may help you with the accounting aspects of the course as well.

-McKinsey & Co., Tim Koller, Marc Goedhart and David Wessels, Valuation: Measuring and Managing the Value of Companies, Fifth Edition, John Wiley & Sons, 2010.
+McKinsey & Co., Tim Koller, Marc Goedhart and David Wessels, Valuation: Measuring and Managing the Value of Companies, Sixth Edition, John Wiley & Sons.
 This is a valuation book written largely from a practitioner's perspective.